Bernate Ticino: Territory

-Bernate Ticino is located east of the Ticino River and approximately 30 kilometres west of Milan, the capital of the Metropolitan City of Milan.
+Bernate Ticino is located east of the Ticino River and approximately 30 kilometers west of Milan, the capital of the Metropolitan City of Milan.
 It shares borders with Cuggiono to the north, via the hamlet of Casate; Mesero to the east; Marcallo con Casone to the south; and Boffalora sopra Ticino to the west, adjoining the Piedmont municipality of Romentino.

-The town is divided into two distinct areas: a central-western area, which includes the town centre and features less densely populated settlements along with forested vegetation extending to the Parco del Ticino; and an eastern area, characterised by a higher degree of urbanisation.
+The town is divided into two distinct areas: a central-western area, which includes the town center and features less densely populated settlements along with forested vegetation extending to the Parco del Ticino; and an eastern area, characterized by a higher degree of urbanization.
 These two areas are separated by the Naviglio Grande and connected by a historic seventeenth-century bridge.
-The most recent residential developments are located towards the western and north-western extremities of the town, while the industrial zone is concentrated in a large area on the western side, bordering the municipality of Boffalora sopra Ticino.
+The most recent residential developments are located towards the western and northwestern extremities of the town, while the industrial zone is concentrated in a large area on the western side, bordering the municipality of Boffalora sopra Ticino.

 Geology and hydrography

 Morphologically, the territory of Bernate Ticino is typical of the Po Valley (Pianura Padana), consisting of elevated areas, descending zones along the banks of watercourses, and marshy regions.
-The average altitude is approximately 130 metres above sea level.
+The average altitude is approximately 130 meters above sea level.
 A notable feature of the local hydrography is the presence of both the Naviglio Grande and the Ticino River along the western edge of the municipality.
 Bernate Ticino is also part of the Polo dei Navigli, a network established by the Metropolitan City of Milan.

 History

 Roman Age

 Archaeological excavations conducted in 2005 by the Soprintendenza Archeologica della Lombardia uncovered a necropolis consisting of twelve inhumation tombs dating from the late Roman period, as well as a single burial from the first century AD.
 Analysis of the findings suggests that the small community had an economy based on agriculture and trade.
-The good quality of the artefacts indicates that the inhabitants likely enjoyed a certain degree of wealth.
+The good quality of the artifacts indicates that the inhabitants likely enjoyed a certain degree of wealth.